 Let me tell you why I love “WKRP in Cincinnati.”

 I watched a lot of TV as a kid.
 A good four to six hours a day sometimes.
 Which is especially amazing when you consider how little there was, compared to what we have now.
 (Three channels.
 No TiVo.
 No cable.
-My daughters simply do not believe this was the way TV worked when I was a kid.
+My daughters simply do not believe this.
 My daughters thought that Spider-Man was a real person, but they don’t believe me when I tell them this.)

 But “WKRP” still stands out in my memory, and not just because it was good.